TranBaDat2607/Speech_to_text/crawl_data/README.md

 This pipeline provides an end-to-end solution for creating high-quality speech recognition datasets from YouTube content.
 It handles video crawling, audio extraction, subtitle downloading, audio segmentation, and dataset label generation with built-in error handling, retry mechanisms, and resume capabilities.

+**Key Philosophy:**
+- **Single workflow:** Configure everything in `config.json`, then run the pipeline
+- **No defaults:** All settings must be explicitly defined in config - fail fast with clear errors
+- **Fully reproducible:** Your config file documents exactly how your dataset was created
+- **Zero ambiguity:** One way to run, no interactive prompts, no hidden behaviors

 ## Key Features

 ### Core Functionality